madelk/EmuVR/README.md

 2. Download Retroarch 1.7.5: http://buildbot.libretro.com/stable/1.7.5/windows/x86_64/RetroArch.7z
 (Stay always on that version, it's better to have a clean download, try to not use your previous installation)
 	1. Extract it into the EmuVR\Retroarch folder
-3. Extrack this file into the same place: "Extract this here after installing Retroarch.zip"
+3. Within Emuvr\Retroarch, there is an archive ("Extract this here after installing Retroarch.zip").
+Unpack it into EmuVR\Retroarch, replacing retroarch.exe
 4. Open Retroarch once, the quit, so it can create a default config file.
 This is important(edited)
 5. Copy all your games into the Games folder
 	1. Every system must have its own folder, example: PS1, GBA, SNES, SEGA GENESIS